 This is a day long workshop in which families are guided in working through a housing manual that will help them to determine what housing options might be appropriate for their family member.
 Topics include public funding streams, level of support needed, living skills development, assessment of personal resources, housing models, person-centered planning, and service providers.
 It is our intent to host the workshop annually in each of four parts of the state.
 The cost is $100 ($135 per couple); hardship scholarships are available.

-We also anticipate holding a workshop in Framingham in October or November.
+We also anticipate holding a workshop in Worcester on Saturday, September 28th.

 All workshops run from 8:30-4:30.
 Tickets must be bought in advance.
 Questions?
 Please contact us by email or by calling 617-893-8217.